 I also recently became a dog mom to a beautiful Golden Retriever.
 We adopted him a little later than normal so he’s already 6mths and 45lbs.
 His favorite pastime is tug of war.
-We play it about 6 times a day.
-And lately, I’ve noticed my arms getting stronger and looking more toned due to our game.
+We play it about 6 times a day, which apparently is the best arm workout you can do at home!
+I’ve noticed my arms getting stronger and looking more toned due to our little game.

 1. Double Arm Tug

-Take the rope in both hands while your dog tugs in the middle.
+Take the rope in both hands while your dog tugs in the middle (If you’re using this rope, then you’ll want to stay between the 2 knots on the ends).
 Pull back in forth between the right and the left for ten reps.
 You can do this with bent or extended arms.
-Try both for double the workout!
+Try both at the same time for double the workout!

 2. Upper Bicep Curl

 Hold the rope with your right arm only while your dog tugs on the other end.
 Start with your elbow bent in the shape of a ‘L’ then pull the rope towards your chest and repeat for 10 reps.
 Do not fully extend your arm.
 Then switch sides.